ShineQi/ethernetIP-explorer/Docs/README.txt

 		  service is not supported by the devices.
 	2.2 Read Class data
-		- When a device (Plc or other) is selected, the class list is requested through the network and displayed (Read attribut ObjectList n°1 of the unique instance n°1 of the Message Router class n°2).
+		- When a device (Plc or other) is selected, the class list is requested through the network and displayed (Read attribut n°1 -ObjectList- of the instance n°1 of the class n°2 -Message Router- ).
 		- If a class is selected, a network request is sent and the class data is read and displayed in the properties panel.
 		- With the shortcut key CTRL-C one can add classes in the list to try